Jisel-0/TTT-Diagram/README.md

 ## Introduction

-This repository provides Python scripts for **calculating and plotting phase transformation diagrams** (TTT, CCT) and **phase fractions** (ferrite, pearlite, bainite, martensite) for steels under various cooling conditions.
+This repository provides Python scripts for **calculating and plotting phase transformation diagram** (TTT) and **phase fractions** (ferrite, pearlite, bainite, martensite) for steels under various cooling conditions.
 The implementation draws heavily on two primary references:

 1. **Li et al. (1998), _Metallurgical and Materials Transactions B_**
    “A Computational Model for the Prediction of Steel Hardenability”